A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: How XAI techniques are used to support SE tasks?

-\subsection{RQ\texorpdfstring{$_{2b}$}:: What format of explanation is provided for various SE tasks?}
+\subsection{RQ\texorpdfstring{$_{2b}$}:: What Format of Explanation Is Provided for Various SE Tasks?}

-Next, in order to gain insights from various explanation formats outputted by XAI4SE approaches, we provide a taxonomy, along with descriptive examples and statistics, as to why some types of explanation formats were used for particular SE tasks.
-In particular, these explanations can be broadly classified into five major types: \emph{Numeric}, \emph{Text}, \emph{Visualization}, \emph{Source Code}, and \emph{Rule}.
+Next, to analyze the formats of explanation being used in XAI4SE research, we provide a high-level classification, along with descriptive statistics, as to why some formats of explanation were used for particular SE tasks.
+In total, we observed five major explanation formats: \emph{Numeric}, \emph{Text}, \emph{Visualization}, \emph{Source Code}, and \emph{Rule}, as illustrated in Figure \ref{VulTellerExp}.

 \textbf{Numeric.} Numerical explanations, which are capable of conveying information in a compact format, focus on quantifying the positive or negative contribution of an input variable to the model prediction.
 Such importance scores can either be directly used as explanations \cite{DBLP:journals/tse/JiarpakdeeTDG22,DBLP:journals/jss/ZhengSCD22} or serve as indicators to guide key feature selection \cite{DBLP:conf/sigsoft/SunXTDLWZCN23}.
 Popular examples of numerical explanations are LIME \cite{LIME} and SHAP \cite{SHAP}.
 Esteves et al. \cite{DBLP:journals/ase/SantosFVVZ20} used SHAP values to understand the CK metrics \cite{CKMetrics} that influenced the defectiveness of the classes.
 In the same context, Lee et al. \cite{DBLP:conf/wcre/LeeL23} employed three widely-used model-agnostic techniques, including LIME, SHAP, and BreakDown \cite{DBLP:journals/rjour/StaniakB18}, to calculate the contribution of each feature for defect models' predictions.
 Xiao et al. \cite{DBLP:conf/sigsoft/Xiao0XZ023} leveraged the local explanations generated by LIME from the XGBoost model to analyze the contribution of variables to sustained activity in different project contexts.
 To reflect the global behavior of a complex JIT defect prediction model, Zheng et al. \cite{DBLP:journals/jss/ZhengSCD22} employed SP-LIME, a variant of LIME, to analyze the relationship between the features in the model and the final prediction results.
 SP-LIME explicitly selects representative and diverse (but not repetitive) samples, presenting a global view within the allocated budget of maximal features.
 Sun et al. \cite{DBLP:conf/sigsoft/SunXTDLWZCN23} used SHAP to guide the search for the feature that has largest malicious magnitude, i.e., having the potential to be manipulated by the adversary, to test the robustness of malware detectors.